LITTLE BIRD

 ABOUT

 Little Bird is a dark fairy tale with fantastical horror elements.
-Comps include: Let The Right One In and Donnie Darko.
+Comps include: Let The Right One In, Pan’s Labyrinth and Donnie Darko.

 SHORT SYNOPSIS

-When Maggie, age 8, tries to save an injured sparrow, she accidentally sacrifices it instead and summons the devil.
-The devil claims that there are no accidents and offers Maggie a deal.
-He agrees to give her the gift of flight, but she must fly away from her neglectful family within 12 days or her soul is forfeit.
+A young girl accidentally opens a portal to hell and calls the devil.
+The devil tells her there are no accidents and offers her a deal.
+He gives Maggie the gift of flight, but there’s a catch.
+If she can't master this gift within 12 days and fly away from her neglectful family - for good - then her soul is his.

-The first few days Maggie tries to fly and falls a hundred times.
-She gets off the ground, just, but can’t even make it over the garden wall.
-When Maggie blurts out to her grandfather that she can fly, he humiliates her - so the devil tells her how to get revenge.
-Maggie says she only wants to teach the old man a lesson but when she accidentally kills him, the devil reminds her that there are no accidents.
+The first few days, Maggie barely makes it off the ground.
+When she blurts out to her grandfather that she can fly, he humiliates her.
+So the devil tells her how to get revenge.
+When she accidentally kills the old man, the devil reminds her that there are no accidents.

 DIRECTOR STATEMENT